2023 California Knife Laws

 - a case may get dismissed entirely.

-Recall that California state law specifically bans or prohibits a person from possessing, owning, making, or importing certain types of knives.
+Recall that California state law specifically bans or prohibits possessing, owning, making, or importing certain types of knives.
 Further, many of these knives have precise legal definitions.
-This means that, as a defense, an accused can always try to show that the knife he had did not fall into the definition of an illegal knife.
+This means that, as a defense, you can always try to show that the knife you had did not fall into the definition of an illegal knife.

 For example, PC 17235 defines a switchblade as: